monzag/Eisenhower-matrix/README.md

 * ##### ` __init__(self, title, deadline)`

   Constructs an ToDoItem object
-  Raises ValueError if type of any argument is incorrect
+  Raises TypeError if type of any argument is incorrect

 * `mark(self)`